Our Lady of Sorrows: Western Christianity

 The Catholic devotion to Our Lady of Sorrows started to develop around the end of the 11th century, particularly in areas around the Mediterranean.

 In 1233, seven youths in Tuscany founded the Servite Order (also known as the "Servite Friars", or the "Order of the Servants of Mary").
 Later in 1239, they took up the sorrows of Mary, standing under the Cross, as the principal devotion of their order.
 That year, according to Alphonsus Liguori in his book The Glories of Mary, Mary appeared to the seven founders presenting them the black "garment of mourning" that they would wear, telling them that they should often meditate upon her dolors.
 This Order greatly contributed to the spread of the devotion to Our Lady of Sorrows.
-The Servites developed the three most common devotions to Our Lady's Sorrows, namely the Rosary of the Seven Sorrows, the Black Scapular of the Seven Dolours of Mary and the Novena to Our Sorrowful Mother.
+The Servites developed the most common devotions to Our Lady's Sorrows, namely the Rosary of the Seven Sorrows, the Black Scapular of the Seven Dolours of Mary, the Novena, Consecration and Litany to Our Lady of Sorrows.
 The rosary consists of a chaplet of seven septets of beads, upon which is said an Ave, (Hail Mary), separated by one bead, on which is prayed a Pater Noster (the Lord's Prayer, or Our Father).
 Meditations for each dolor were composed by Pope Pius VII in 1818.
 The Black Scapular is a symbol of the Confraternity of Our Lady of Sorrows, which is associated with the Servite Order.
 Most devotional scapulars have requirements regarding ornamentation or design.
 The devotion of the Black Scapular requires only that it be made of black woollen cloth.

 Over the centuries several other devotions, and even orders, arose around meditation on Mary's Sorrows in particular.

 Related to this devotion is the Stabat Mater, a hymn composed in honor of the sufferings of Mary during the Crucifixion, generally attributed to Jacopone da Todi (1230-1306).

 Alphonsus Liguori dedicated a whole chapter of his book The Glories of Mary (1750) to the seven dolors of Mary, and wrote reflections on each of the seven dolors.
 In this chapter, he also relates four promises made by Jesus to Mary for those who were devoted to her sorrows.
 These promises were reportedly revealed to Elizabeth of Hungary (1207-1231).